Siege of Enniskillen (1594): Third siege

-The castle was again attacked by Maguire's troops in January 1595.
-Forty picked men dressed in chain mail and armed with axes attacked at night.
+Maguire raised the clan and the castle was again attacked in January 1595.
+This time, forty picked men dressed in chain mail and armed with Lochaber axes attacked at night.
 His men overran the outer defences but the garrison held out in the tower.
 The Irish withdrew but took with them the garrison's three boats, preventing the English from patrolling the Erne and cutting them off.

 The garrison's plight was not lost on the authorities in Dublin, but the Crown did not have enough troops for a relief force, and Lord Deputy Russell considered withdrawing the garrison.
-A report to the Lord Deputy suggested that the Irish planned to bring down the walls with gunpowder.
+A report to the Lord Deputy suggested that Clan Maguire planned to bring down the walls with gunpowder.
 In May 1595 the garrison agreed to surrender Enniskillen to the Irish in exchange for their lives.
 However, the entire garrison was then massacred.
-Russell reported that the garrison had surrendered on terms to Cormac MacBaron O'Neill, who later reneged on his word and had the garrison executed.
+Russell claimed that the garrison had surrendered on terms to Cormac MacBaron O'Neill, who then reneged upon his word and had the surrendered garrison executed en masse.
 This was inconsistent with the treatment of other English garrisons, such as the Blackwater Fort, who were granted liberal terms to leave their position in February 1595.
-However, the Enniskillen garrison may have been killed in retaliation for Dowdall's massacre of the Irish defenders of the castle the year before.
+However, the Enniskillen garrison may also have been slain as retaliation for Dowdall's similar violation of the surrender terms and massacre of Clan Maguire's defenders of the castle and their families in the year before.